 You are here

-Martine Zeuthen is a Senior Research Fellow in the Terrorism and Conflict programme at RUSI.
-She is based in Nairobi and set up RUSI’s operation in East Africa.
-She focusses on extremism and radicalisation, countering violent extremism, programme management and research methodology.
-Prior to working for RUSI she worked in a consulting firm specialising in data collection and evaluation of CVE related programmes in conflict affected states.
-Martine lived and worked in Syria during the first years of her career.
-She is a Danish anthropologist (MSc) and currently studying a PhD in Crime and Security Studies at UCL.
+Martine Zeuthen is an Associate Fellow in the Terrorism and Conflict programme at RUSI.
+She is currently based in Kenya and set up RUSI’s operation in East Africa.
+She focusses on extremism and radicalisation, countering violent extremism (CVE), programme management and research methodology.
+She is a Danish anthropologist (MSc) and is studying for a PhD in Crime and Security Studies at University College London.